 - 1. Alterations or additions shall be consistent with the architectural character of the existing house.
 The existing dominant wall finish material and texture shall remain dominant. - 2.
 Alterations or additions may include exterior wainscots that match existing wainscots and are consistent with the architectural character of the existing house. - 3.
 Alterations or additions may use secondary accent materials that match the home's existing cladding.
 Faux stone, adhered manufactured stone, natural stone or brick veneer shall be constructed so that units interlock into adjacent existing masonry cladding.
 The joint between existing masonry and new masonry shall not reveal a visible vertical joint.
 Masonry cladding may not terminate on an exterior corner of a building.
-Masonry units are not required to return into jambs and soffits of recessed door and window openings unless the existing detailing of theseopenings shows masonry returns.
+Masonry units are not required to return into jambs and soffits of recessed door and window openings unless the existing detailing of these openings shows masonry returns.

-- 4. Chimney terminations shall not expose spark arrestors.
-Chimney terminations shall have decorative shrouds.
-Shrouds shall be listed and labeled for use with specific factory built chimney systems and shall meet all applicable codes and governing regulations.
-Chimneys shall not exceed 15 square feet in cross-section area unless approved by the Aesthetics Council. - 5.
+- 4. Chimney terminations shall not expose screen spark arrestors.
+Chimney terminations may have stucco-finished shrouds, be capped with cast-stone, or roofed as required by specific styles.
+Sheet metal shrouds are not permitted.
+Prefabricated chimney terminations and screen spark arrestors shall be largely concealed from view.
+Spark arrestors shall be painted flat black.
+Individual chimneys may have a maximum of two flues and shall not exceed 15 square feet in cross-sectional area unless approved by the Aesthetics Council. - 5.
 Gutters, downspouts, collectors and fasteners shall match their respective types, materials and profiles of the existing roof drainage system.
 The rainwater drainage system shall direct the flow of water to the existing storm water system. - 6.
-Skylights may not be placed on the front elevation.
 Skylights shall be designed as an integral part of the roof.
-Skylights shall be flat bronze colored glass in bronze anodized frames.
-Bubble and white plastic skylights are not permitted.
-The location of skylights shall be approved on a case-by-case basis. - 7.
+Skylights shall be located on roof areas that are not highly visible from the street.
+Skylights shall be flat bronze col- ored glass in bronze anodized frames.
+Bubble and white plastic skylights are not allowed.
+Skylight glazing must not exceed 24-inches in width and 72-inches in length. - 7.
 The location of antennas and satellite dishes should be obscured from view and shall be approved on a case-by-case basis. - 8.
 Loggias and arcades may use flat, basket handle, flattened arch, or halfround arches consistent with the existing character of the house.
 Approval shall be on a case-by-case basis. - 9.
-Patio covers that are visible from any point 5-feet above the curbside of the street shall be consistent with the character of the architectural style of the house and shall be approved on a caseby- case basis.
+Patio covers that are visible from any point 5-feet above the curbside of the street shall be consistent with the character of the architectural style of the house and shall be approved on a caseby- case basis. - 10.
+Gable vents shall be true vents or appear to be true vents.